tmkasun/jetson-tk1-gpio/README.md

 # Intro

 This is a python library for interacting with Nvidia Jetson TK1 GPIO.
-This library is specifically for Jetson TK1 and not for others, If you are looking for a GPIO library for other Jetson variant checkout [this repository](https://github.com/NVIDIA/jetson-gpio/)
+This library is <sup>*</sup>specifically for Jetson TK1 only and not for other versions, If you are looking for a GPIO library for other Jetson variant checkout [this repository](https://github.com/NVIDIA/jetson-gpio/)

 I have built this around the `sysfs` interface for GPIO's and inpired by the NVIDIA's official GPIO library for TX1, TX2, Nano etc Jetson versions.